Malappuram district: Coastline

 Malappuram ranks fifth in the length of coastline among the districts of Kerala having a coastline of 70 km (11.87% of the total coastline of the state).
 The coastal belt of Malappuram lies in three municipal towns, namely Tanur, Ponnani, and Parappanangadi, and eight Gram panchayats namely Vallikkunnu, Tanalur, Niramaruthur, Vettom, Mangalam, Purathur, Veliyankode, and Perumbadappu.
-Ponnani, Tanur, Parappanangadi, and Kootayi, all of which lie in the western part of the district, are the major fishing centres.
+Ponnani, Tanur, Parappanangadi, and Padinjarekkara Beach, all of which lie in the western part of the district, are the major fishing centres.
 The sea coast of the district is filled with marine wealth.
 Apart from being a favourite destination of the Arab traders earlier, Ponnani was also a captivating destination for many Muslim spiritual leaders, who were instrumental in the propagation of Islam here.
 The port city is also known as The Little Mecca of Malabar as well as The City of Gold coins.
 During the months of February/April, thousands of migratory birds arrive here.
 Located close to Ponnani is Biyyam Kayal, a placid, green-fringed waterway with a water sports facility.
-The Conolly Canal meets with Arabian sea at Puthuponnani.
+The Conolly Canal meets with Arabian Sea at Puthuponnani.
 The coastal town of Tanur was the capital of the Kingdom of Vettathunad in the early medieval period, and is known for Keraladeshpuram Temple.
 Parappanangadi was the seat of the ruling families of Parappanad kingdom in the early medieval period.